Topological changes in the magnetic field of LQ Hya during an activity minimum: Zeeman Doppler imaging

 The line profile fits to our Stokes $IV$ LSD profiles resulting from the inversions are shown in Fig. \ref{fig-prof}.
-The fits are mostly good, but in two cases of close phase pairs separated by several rotations of the star there has been noticeable evolution in the Stokes $V$ LSD profile shapes.
-The phase pairs in question are $\phi=0.976$ and $\phi=0.980$ in Jan 2010 and $\phi=0.759$ and $\phi=0.766$ in Jan 2016, which are separated by five and two stellar rotations, respectively.
-In these cases there has been some field evolution between the individual observations.
+In general the fits fall close to the noise level of the profiles.
+In one case of close phase pairs separated by several rotations of the star, there has been a noticeable evolution in the Stokes $V$ profile.
+The phase pair in question is $\phi=0.976$ and $\phi=0.980$ in January 2010, which is separated by five stellar rotations between the observations.
+In this case there was some field evolution between the two observing epochs.
 Such rapid changes may pose uncertainties to the inversion solutions in the form of smaller details in the derived maps.